subnero1/test-products/_posts/2021-07-15-Subnero-wins-DisTec.md

 The DisTec Undersea Challenge welcomed innovators and progressive organisations to showcase their solutions and disrupt the undersea defence environment as we know it.
 Our team submitted a 5 minute [video](https://www.youtube.com/watch?v=zkaCsabBDoA&t){:target="_blank"} about the Subnero Underwater Network (SUN), which saw us selected for the Grand Finals, yesterday, along side of Marcom Defence and [Seacraft](https://seacraft.eu/){:target="_blank"}.

-After a 10 min presentation from all the finalists, we were announced as the winner of the competition.
+After a 10 minute presentation from all the finalists, we were announced as the winner of the competition.

 The Grand Final can be watched [here](https://www.udt-global.com/finalists#:~:text=Watch-,the,-Grand%20Final%20on){:target="_blank"}.